vallabh-13/AWS-3-tier-architecture/README.md

 # First Cloud Project - AWS-3-Tier Application

-This repository contains a simple demo application built using a three-tier architecture on AWs.
+This repository contains a simple demo application built using a three-tier architecture on AWS.
 The application demonstrates the fundamental concepts of separating frontend, backend, and database components in a web application.

 # What I learned from the project-